massung/html/README.md

     CL-USER > (html-render (<td> :nowrap nil))
     "<TD NOWRAP></TD>"

-Every HTML5 tag is automatically supported, but you can also create your own tags as well using the `define-html-tag` macro:
+Every valid HTML5 tag has a corresponding tag function, but you can also create your own tags as well using the `define-html-tag` macro:

     (define-html-tag name)